curl/everything-curl/usingcurl/verbose/trace.md

 `--trace-config` option for you.

-With this option you tell curl to also include logging about components that it otherwise does not include by default.
-Such as details about TLS, HTTP/2 or HTTP/3 protocol bits.
-It also has convenience options for adding the connection and transfers identifiers and time stamps.
+With this option you tell curl to also include logging about components that it otherwise does not include by default, such as details about TLS, HTTP/2 or HTTP/3 protocol bits.
+It also has convenience options for adding the connection and transfer identifiers and time stamps.

 The `--trace-config` option accepts an argument where you specify a comma-separated list with the areas you want it to trace.
 For example, include